 If you want to be clear about your intent, you can say, “I have some thoughts about my professional development I’d like to share with you.
 Can we set aside about 30 minutes to chat this week?”
 This will give your boss the opportunity to determine the best time to receive this information and to prepare as well.

 The best solutions come from teamwork.
 Consider the position he/she is in and information you may or may not know.
 There are often reasons why conversations like these are challenging for supervisors to have, which can include their inability to actually make decisions about subordinate career growth.

 Yet even if your boss isn’t in a position to make certain decisions, she may be able to suggest something else that is doable from his/her perspective.
 Talk it out.
 Receive the information and consider how the both of you can work together to fulfill your needs to be a successful employee.

-After your meeting, take notes on what you have discussed and reiterate next steps at the close of the meeting.
-There is always an opportunity for follow up regardless of what your boss says.
-If your requests were met with a resounding “yes,” you will still need follow through to make sure things happen.
+After your meeting, take notes on what you have discussed and reiterate the next steps at the close of the meeting.
+There is always an opportunity for follow-up regardless of what your boss says.
+If your requests were met with a resounding “yes,” you will still need to follow through to make sure things happen.